jackyzha0/jackyzha0.github.io/content/thoughts/consciousness.md

 Behaviour, in this context, is a biological adjustment by means of movements and all kinds of movement-related physiological activity

-Communication and play yields symbolic games and, more importantly, language
+Communication and play yields symbolic games and, more importantly, [[thoughts/language|language]]

 Interaction between symbols and tools results in human [praxis](thoughts/praxis.md)